opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              run the node task scheduler

 	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron cron mode

-	              --debug
-	                     debug mode

-	              --format=FORMAT
-	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json or table.

-	              -h, --help
-	                     show this help message and exit

-	       nodemgr schedulers

-	              execute  a  run  of  the  node  and  services  schedulers. this action is installed in the system scheduler

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize